-To assess how much of the variation in first flowering date for individual plants was explained by year, we calculated the R2 from a univariate linear regression of first flowering date with year as a nominal variable.
-The effects of yearly climate on first flowering date for individual plants were examined using linear mixed models with plant individual as a random effect and number of flowers as a covariate.
+To assess how much of the variation in FFD of individual plants that was explained by year, we calculated the R2-value from a linear model of FFD with year as a nominal variable.
+The effects of climate on individual FFD-values were examined using linear mixed models with plant individual as a random effect and number of flowers as a covariate.
 All climatic variables were standardized prior to analyses by subtracting the mean and dividing by the standard deviation.
 We constructed a candidate model set using the 12 climatic variables as predictors.
-In order to avoid collinearity among predictors, we constrained the number of candidate models by avoiding models including pairs of variables with a Pearson correlation coefficient larger than 0.5.
-We then ranked the resulting candidate models using the corrected version of the second-order Akaike information criterion (AICc).
+We constrained the set of candidate models by including only models with pairs of predictors having a Pearson correlation coefficient lower than 0.5.
+We ranked the resulting candidate models using the corrected second-order Akaike information criterion (AICc).
 To account for model uncertainty, we performed model averaging of parameter estimates across all models with ΔAICc < 2.
-The effects of climate on the yearly position (start, mean and end) and duration of the flowering season were examined using linear models with the climatic variables that had a significant effect in the averaged model for first flowering date for individual plants as predictors.
-In order to explore how long-term trends influenced our estimates of effects of climate, we ran the models including also year as a covariate.
+The effects of climate on the yearly position (start, mean and end) and duration of the flowering season were examined using linear models, including climate predictors that had a significant effect in the averaged model of FFD for individual plants.
+In order to explore how long-term trends influenced our estimates of climate effects, we ran the models including also year as a covariate.

-To assess how much of the variation in individual fitness was explained by year, we calculated the R2 from a univariate linear regression of fitness with year as a nominal variable.
-The effects of yearly climate on individual fitness were examined using linear mixed models with number of flowers as a condition trait and plant individual as a random effect.
-We performed model selection and model averaging using the 12 climatic variables as described above.
+To assess how much of the variation in individual fitness was explained by year, we calculated the R2-value from a univariate linear regression of fitness with year as a nominal variable.
+The effects of the 12 climatic variables on individual fitness were examined using linear mixed models with number of flowers as a covariate and plant individual as a random effect.
+We performed model selection and model averaging, as described above.

-To assess total and direct phenotypic selection on flowering time (FFD) for each year, we estimated phenotypic selection differentials and gradients, respectively, using linear regression models.
+To assess total and direct phenotypic selection on FFD in each year, we estimated phenotypic selection differentials and gradients, respectively.
 Fitness, in terms of the number of intact seeds, was relativized within years by dividing individual values by yearly mean values.
 Traits were standardized within years by subtracting the yearly mean and dividing by the yearly standard deviation.
-Phenotypic selection differentials, providing estimates of the combination of direct selection, and indirect selection mediated through correlated characters on a trait, were calculated for each year using univariate regressions of relative fitness on standardized FFD and number of flowers (Lande & Arnold 1983).
-Phenotypic selection gradients, providing estimates of direct selection on a trait, were calculated for each year using multiple linear regressions of relative fitness on standardized FFD and number of flowers.
-We included the number of flowers as a measure of resource state in these analyses in order to reduce bias due to environmentally induced covariance between FFD and fitness (Rausher 1992).
-In addition to directional (linear) selection, we also assessed non-linear (quadratic and correlational) selection (Lande & Arnold 1983; Arnold 1986).
-Non-linear (quadratic and correlational) selection was estimated by examining the effect of quadratic and interaction terms in a model including also the linear terms.
+Selection differentials were calculated for each year using univariate regressions of relative fitness on standardized FFD (Lande & Arnold 1983).
+Selection gradients were calculated for each year using multiple linear regressions of relative fitness on standardized FFD and number of flowers.
+We included the number of flowers as a measure of resource state in these analyses (Rausher 1992).
+We also estimated non-linear (quadratic and correlational) selection by examining the effect of quadratic and interaction terms in a model including also the linear terms (Lande & Arnold 1983; Arnold 1986).
 Quadratic regression coefficients and their standard errors were doubled (Stinchcombe et al. 2008).
 We checked for a trend across years in direct selection on flowering time by performing a univariate linear regression of selection gradients for FFD against year.